Diagnose Rot Symptoms - detect Rot before it damages your building

 * moisture readings can be taken off the stick with our Damp Meter

-Call our experts David, Angela or Marcelle on 01626 331351 for a 'Real Person' to chat about your needs, and Order Direct by phone
+Call our experts David, Angela or Hayley on 01626 872886 for a 'Real Person' to chat about your needs, and Order Direct by phone

 OR